Cambodia–Laos relations: History

-Economic Relations
+Economic relations

 In 2013, the trade turnover between the two countries amounted to 10 million US dollars.
 Laos imports food products and consumer goods from Cambodia, while Cambodia imports electricity, industrial goods, timber, and agricultural products from Laos.
 By 2015, trade between the two nations had reached 24.5 million US dollars.

+Political relations

+In November 2025, during The 15th Meeting of the Joint Commission for Bilateral Cooperation between Cambodia-Loas, both sides reaffirmed their commitment to their partnership for shared benefit.
+The Agreed Minutes of the JCBC were signed as an agreed summary of the meeting.